 A Message from Cullinan Properties

-It is extremely important that all businesses open in a responsible and compliant manner to ensure everyone’s health and safety.
-Therefore, please follow the guidelines for doing so, including the social distancing and capacity requirements that have been set forth by the State of Missouri and the City of East Peoria.
+It is extremely important that all businesses operate in a responsible and compliant manner to ensure everyone’s health and safety.
+Therefore, please follow the guidelines for doing so, including the social distancing and capacity requirements that have been set forth by the State of Illinois and the City of East Peoria.
 You can also view the Heart of Illinois Reopening Plan and Restore HIO website that provides guidelines and best practices for each phase of the plan.

-We ask that you keep us apprised of your re-opening plans so we can communicate that information to customers through our e-newsletter, social media, advertising and other means.
+We ask that you keep us apprised of your closing/re-opening plans so we can communicate that information to customers through our e-newsletter, social media, advertising and other means.
 Also, to help your business with this transition we would like to promote your operating hours, as well as any special promotions or services whenever possible.

 We are committed to taking proactive safety and sanitation precautions at our company-owned or managed properties, in response to the coronavirus outbreak.
 The health and safety of our retail patrons, employees and tenants are of utmost importance, and we are following changing guidelines and recommendations as they are announced.

 We want to assure you that all of us at Cullinan Properties remain committed to being fully accessible and responsive to your business needs.
-Cullinan staff members are working remotely and are available if you should need to speak with anyone.
-The St. Charles office has been opened effective May 4 and the East Peoria staff is in the office on a rotating basis per social distancing guidelines.

 Below are resources intended to help your business navigate this challenging time.